DeligenceTechnologies/PanoplyCMS/packages/menumodule/README.md

 One can refer this package to create further menumodule for PanoplyCMS.

-Guidelines to create new menumodule package:
+# Guidelines to create new menumodule package :-

 1. On startup in server there must be a pacakge registration: ex.